-The graph at the right shows the rapid growth in this Plan over the last few years as more employers opt to participate.
+The graph at the right shows the rapid growth in this Plan in the early part of the decade as more employers opt to participate.
 Since this is a relatively young pension plan, there are still far more active participants than retirees.